deriggi/RUNorthArcPy/README.md

+### Project 2 - Query SQL Server Database with ArcPy

 Assignment two requires the programmers to query the sql server database using attribute values of the spatial data

+#### Step 1

+This team will write ArcPy to query SQL Server.
+The program should have three parameters which can be easily changed:

+1) Parcel

+2) Block

+3) District

+The output should be similar to the following:

+Property Type: <value of type>
+Property Usage:<value of usage>

 [2) Query SQL Server From ArcPy](https://docs.google.com/document/d/10GhARtr_xj9JQ7BSkvfF34Su0UA3i2ITnAm-oUzG3fE/edit?usp=sharing)